DOE-NCI-MOSSAIC/FrESCO/paper/paper.md

 also improve patient outcomes by reducing the time from diagnosis to population health statistic and enabling rapid case ascertainment for clinical trials.
-Here we present `FrESCO`, a modular deep-learning natural language processing (NLP) library for extracting pathology information from clinical text documents.
+Here we present `FrESCO`, a modular deep-learning natural language processing (NLP) library initially designed for extracting pathology information from clinical text documents.
+Our library is not limited to clinical medical text, but may also be used by
+researchers just getting started with NLP methods and those looking for a robust solution for their classification problems.

 # State of the Field